kaelynj/sanctuary-amongst-the-stars/docs/game-mechanics/the-mesh/mesh-actions.md

 You can view the public social network profile and rep scores of anyone within physical range (or within range of sensors you are accessing), unless they are in [[Mesh Introduction#Privacy Mode|privacy mode]].

 ##### View Sensor Feeds
 Many devices include miniaturized sensors.
 These can be viewed or streamed directly into your augmented reality.  use [[Skills#Perceive|Perceive]] Tests for most sensors; others may require [[Skills#Know|Know]] tests (for example: a chem sniffer's results are analyzed with Know: Chemistry).
-Sensors used for security pruposes are usually limited to accounts with security or admin privileges.
+Sensors used for security purposes are usually limited to accounts with security or admin privileges.

 ##### View System Status
 Get a report on the system's "health" and integrity, that status of its built-in functions, the progress of ongoing processes, security alerts/intruder status, and so on.